 5. Timely– What is your timing for reaching your goal?
 A year is a great time frame to work within.
 You can break the year down into months, quarters, or thirds depending on what you want to accomplish.
 When you set a date that you want to accomplish your goal by, you establish a deadline in your subconscious that helps push you towards it.
 There is something powerful about putting a date on a goal that makes it real.

 I hope this helps you as you begin thinking about the New Year!
 Let me know if I missed anything.
-I’ll talk about the importance of writing our goals down in the next post.

-Annie and I are serving the Lord in the US, India, and South America.
+Annie and I are serving the Lord in the US, India, Africa, and South America.
 Would you consider a year end gift to allow us to keep impacting so many people?
 Just click here to get involved.
 God bless you!